gomorpheus/morpheus-docs/getting_started/appliance_setup.rst

 .. important::

-  Subtenant users will no longer be able to login from the main login page without specifying their subdomain.
+  In 3.4.0+ Subtenant users will no longer be able to login from the main login page without specifying their subdomain.